sdmalek44/little-shop-redux/README.md

 * Organize code using best practices (use POROs when appropriate, avoid long methods, etc.).
 * Create methods using ActiveRecord on the appropriate class.
+* No logic should live in the views.

 ### Testing